-Provided your income withdrawals stay within the drawdown ‘cap’, the amount of defined contribution pension savings on which you can get tax relief each year using capped drawdown is £40,000 (2015-16 tax year) – called the ‘Annual Allowance’.
+Provided your income withdrawals stay within the drawdown ‘cap’, the amount of defined contribution pension savings on which you can get tax relief each year using capped drawdown is £40,000 (2021-22 tax year) – called the ‘Annual Allowance’.

 Things to think about

-Even if you don’t exceed the cap under your existing capped drawdown arrangement, if you access another part of your pension pot flexibly (either using Flexi-access drawdown or by taking some or all of it as cash or by taking income from a ‘flexible annuity’) then you trigger the lower Money Purchase Annual Allowance for all future defined contribution pension savings if that pot was valued at £10,000 or more.
+That means that if you access another part of your pension pot flexibly, either using pension drawdown or by taking some or all of it as cash or by taking income from a ‘flexible annuity’, you’ll still trigger the lower Money Purchase Annual Allowance for all future defined contribution pension savings.

-You can opt to convert your capped drawdown arrangement to Flexi-access drawdown by notification to your scheme (rather than by exceeding the cap).
+You can opt to convert your capped drawdown arrangement to pension drawdown by notification to your scheme (rather than by exceeding the cap).

-The £10,000 Money Purchase Annual Allowance won’t apply to a dependant who converts their dependants’ capped drawdown arrangement to a dependant’s pension drawdown.
+The Money Purchase Annual Allowance won’t apply to a dependant who converts their dependants’ capped drawdown arrangement to a dependant’s pension drawdown.

-What happens when you die?
+What happens to your capped drawdown when you die?